 "Dear colleagues, yesterday, when we were discussing the crimes committed by the terrorist 'Islamic State' that can be named only 'genocide,' I was not allowed to give a speech and speak about the horrors that the Yazidis, Christians and non-Sunni Muslims encounter.
 But the most ridiculous thing is that the delegate of Azerbaijan speaks about terrorism, whose country acts in the same manner as the 'Islamic State' and whose army relies on mercenary murderers.
-And according to international reputable media outlets, there are also murderers from Daesh among the Azerbaijani mercenaries, who are used to beheading, slaughtering of money and I want to raise funds to build see MUSEUM, page 19
+And according to international reputable media outlets, there are also murderers from Daesh among the Azerbaijani mercenaries, who are used to beheading, slaughtering and disrespecting soldiers and civilians - the April war is its evidence," Zohrabyan said.